Redesign Your Office

 The Best Time to Redesign Your Office Is Now

 The great news is that there is still time to purchase new office equipment in order to qualify for a Section 179 deduction in 2018.
 Now your only decision is where to begin.
-An office redesign can have a significant impact on employee productivity and efficiency, but what should you buy?
+An office redesign or reconfiguration of your office to keep employees & customers safe can have a significant impact on employee productivity and efficiency, but what should you buy?

 Some say that your employees are the ones to talk to first.
 After all, they are the ones who will be using the items you purchase.
-Some of your employees may have specific requirements which need to be addressed.
+Some of your employees may have specific requirements that need to be addressed especially due to Covid19 health and wellness is a priority of importance.
 Others may have good ideas that may be missed unless you ask them.

 Leave plenty of time for all employees to have a say, but set a deadline that allows everyone to voice their opinions and concerns, and which allows you to review them.